jonhiggs/flamingzombies/README.md

 ### Alpine Linux

-The below sequence of commands will install the daemon on Alpine Linux:
+The below sequence of commands will install the daemon to an Alpine Linux system:

 ```sh
 ## fz